Dave-team/Knowledge-base/Business-Intelligence/SQL.md

 - Use 'as' for aliasing tables or fields
 - If joining two or more tables, always prefix your column names with the table alias.
 If only selecting from one table, prefixes are not needed.
 - Be explicit about your join (i.e. write inner join instead of join).
+- Distinct should be included on the same row as select.
+- Always rename columns when selecting with table aliases: projects.name as project_name,
+- Long Window functions should be split across multiple lines: one for the PARTITION, ORDER and frame clauses, aligned to the PARTITION keyword.
+Partition keys should be one-per-line, aligned to the first, with aligned commas.
+Order (ASC, DESC) should always be explicit.
+All window functions should be aliased.

+select
+    X,
+    Y,
+    SUM(1) OVER  (PARTITION BY category_id,
+                          year
+                  ORDER BY pledged DESC
+                  ROWS UNBOUNDED PRECEDING) AS category_year from table_a as a left join table_b as b on a.id = b.id
+  and a.date = b.date
+where x.type = 'sql'
+  and b.type 'python'

 ## SQL best practices
 - Use CTEs